-- 1. Explain the impact of technology in communication to individuals? - 2.
-What is email writing?
-Explain the categories of email writing? - 3.
-How to draft a perfect email-Elucidate - 4.
-Explain the five steps for formal email? - 5.
-Analyzed an effective methods and approaches of Mass Media in the English language? - 6.
-Explain the five tips for online communication strategies? - 7.
-Distinguish the Advantage and Disadvantage of Electronic Communication? - 8.
+- 1. What is email writing?
+Explain the categories of email writing? - 2.
+How to draft a perfect email-Elucidate - 3.
+Explain the five steps for formal email? - 4.
+What are the effective methods and approaches of Mass Media in the English language? - 5.
+What are the strategies to improve online communication? - 6.
+What are the Advantages and Disadvantage of Electronic Communication? - 7.
 Explain the components of a video conferencing system?